-Whether you are looking to buy your first investment property or your fifth this is a great time to expand your portfolio and invest in your future!
-Home prices are more affordable than they’ve been in years, interest rates are near historic lows and there are tons of great deals.
-All of these factors create a tremendous opportunity for you, the real estate investor!
-For those of you unfamiliar with the ins and outs of real estate investing we’re going to take a few minutes to give you a basic breakdown of how it works and why it is one of the best forms of investment you will ever make.
+Whether you’re looking to buy your first investment property, or your tenth, it’s always a great time to expand your portfolio and invest in your future!
+Right now we’re experiencing interest rates near historic lows, there’s lots of capital available to investors, and our local economy continues to perform extremely well.
+All of these factors create a tremendous opportunity for you, the real estate investor.
+For those that are unfamiliar with real estate investing, we’re going to give you a quick breakdown of the three basic strategies that most investors use.

 Buy and Hold

 Did you know that over 50% of millionaires made their fortune through real estate?
 And most others have real estate holdings in their portfolio.
 Many of these millionaire investors are everyday people that realized the opportunity that real estate presents.
 It’s very tough to find another investment vehicle that, over the long term, provides the benefits and return on investment that real estate can offer.

 Buying and holding onto a property long-term as a rental is the ultimate “get rich slow” scheme.
 Many investors only look at one aspect of rental properties – cash flow – but there are a number of other advantages as well.

 - Income – As mentioned above, many investors are looking for a property to produce cash flow (money in their pocket) every month.
 While it’s important your properties don’t lose money, this shouldn’t always be the #1 criteria to look at.

 - Appreciation – This is the property’s value increasing over time.
 The real estate market in Northern VA (and DC Metro in general) has seen great appreciation for decades and looks to continue that trend.

 - Leverage – Unless you buy stocks on margin (very risky gamble!), no other investment allows you to leverage like real estate.
 For example, you can put 25% down payment, borrow 75% from the bank, and own 100% of the asset and benefits.